davidebbo/davidebbo.github.io/_posts/2015-01-16-azure-resource-manager-client.markdown

 - We first get the App Settings.
 Note that this is done via a POST to the `list` verb instead of a GET, because it involves secrets that a plain reader should not see.
 This is a pattern that you will see in various places in the ARM API.
 - We then convert the JSON output into a PowerShell object
 - Now we use `Add-Member` to add an App Setting in to the `res.properties` object
 - We then convert the PowerShell object back to JSON and pipe it into ARMClient to do the PUT.
-Note that ARMClient supports getting input from stdin (instead of using -data) for this kind of piping scenarios.
+Note that ARMClient supports getting input from stdin (instead of being on the command line) for this kind of piping scenarios.

 ## Give us feedback